paulmalherbe/Tartan/doc/SYS.rst

 + fpdf                  # Used to create all documents
 + pillow                # Used by fpdf and imaging
++ pymupdf               # Used for viewing pdf files
 + pywin32               # Windows only

-The following dependency should also be installed using pip:

-+ pymupdf               # Used by the Tartan PDF Viewer/Printer and Bulk Mail

 Additionally, the following dependencies should also be installed using pip: